Hyuain/hais-notebook/source/_posts/Memo-ChromiumBlogs.md

 ## Garbage Collection

-> V8 uses a generational garbage collector with the JavaScript heap split into a small young generation for newly allocated objects and a large old generation for long living objects. see [this blog](https://v8.dev/blog/free-garbage-collection).
+> V8 uses a generational garbage collector with the JavaScript heap split into a small young generation for newly allocated objects and a large old generation for long living objects.
+See [this blog](https://v8.dev/blog/free-garbage-collection).

 There are several kinds of garbage collection:

 1. Tracing garbage collection
-   1. Based on **reachability** (An object is *reachable* if it is referred to by a root, or is referred to by a reachable object; that is, if it can be reached from the roots by following references.
+   1. Based on **reachability** (An object is **reachable** if it is **referred to by a root**, or is **referred to by a reachable object**; that is, if it can be reached from the roots by following references.)
+   2. *Object*: A contiguous block of memory forming a single logical structure, objects are the units of allocation, deallocation, etc.
-   2. If an object is **not reachable**, there is no way the mutator could ever access it, and therefore it **cannot be live**.
+   3. If an object is **not reachable**, there is no way the mutator could ever access it, and therefore it **cannot be live**.
-   3. In each collection cycle, some or all of the objects are condemned (those objects are candidates for recycling), and the graph is traced to find which of the condemned objects are reachable.
+   4. In each collection cycle, some or all of the objects are *condemned* (those objects are candidates for recycling), and the graph is traced to find which of the condemned objects are reachable.
 Those that were not reachable may be reclaimed.
-   4. Typical strategies:
+   5. Typical scenes:
       1. *Copying garbage collection*: relocate reachable objects, and then reclaim objects are left behind.
       2. *Generational garbage collection*: see next part.
 2. Reference counting
    1. Keeping a count in each object, of how many references there are to the object.
    2. The reference count is incremented for each new reference, and is decremented if a reference is overwritten, or if the referring object is recycled.
-   3. Problems:
+   3. Advantages:
-      1.
+      1. Can reclaim objects promptly.
+      2. Pauses are typically fairly short, but removing a single reference may cause the recycling of a large number of objects at once.
+      3. It can be implemented without any support from the language or compiler.

+   4. Problems:
+      1. **The reference count filed size is limited**, system will break down if there are too many references.
+      2. **Performance penalty**, since the count need to be maintained after every modification of pointers.
+      3. **Object will become larger** to store the reference count.
+      4. **Cyclic data structure** problems.
+   5. Typical scenes:
+      1. *Distributed garbage collection*: The garbage collection in a system where objects might not reside in the same address space or even on the same machine.
+Because the costs of synchronization and communication between processes are particularly high for a *tracing garbage collector*, so other techniques, including *weighted reference counting*, are commonly used instead.

 ### Generational Garbage Collection